Techtonica/curriculum/html/lesson-plan.md

 ### Independent Practice

+No pairs will be assigned for this project, but you should rely on your classmates for help once you've spent 20 minutes working independently through something you're stuck on.

 The activity for the HTML, CSS, Bootstrap and jQuery lessons is a project that allows you to combine your new skills in each of these areas.

-Click here to access the instructions for the HTML portion of the project.
+[Click here to access the instructions for the HTML portion of the project](https://github.com/Techtonica/curriculum/blob/master/_projects/recipe-page/phase-1-html-prompt.md).
 Please don't move on to the prompts for the other topics yet.

-### Challenge

-Students can try to do this other thing.

 ### Check for Understanding